-- A belt sander is a handy tool for removing large amounts of the surface area quickly.
-The grip is simple, and it helps you work at an even pace.
+- A belt sander is a handy tool for quickly removing large surface area.
+The grip is simple and helps you work at an even pace.

 Grinding the shaft

-- If you’re using a stone, make sure to wear gloves – your skin will take some damage while you grind.
+- If you’re using a stone, wear gloves – your skin will take some damage while you grind.